RahulJanagouda/kotlin-guides/style.md

 ## Type names

 Class names are written in PascalCase and are typically nouns or noun phrases.
 For example, `Character` or `ImmutableList`.
-Interface names may also be nouns or noun phrases (for example, `List`), but my sometimes be adjectives or adjective phrases instead (for example `Readable`).
+Interface names may also be nouns or noun phrases (for example, `List`), but sometimes be adjectives or adjective phrases instead (for example `Readable`).

 Test classes are named starting with the name of the class they are testing, and ending with `Test`.
 For example, `HashTest` or `HashIntegrationTest`.